 Pair Eyewear is a just-for-kids eyeglass site that offers the unique feature of being able to swap out the tops of the frames to get a new color without having to get a whole second pair.
 The base frames are available in three colors, but each base frame can be paired with up to ten top frames in different colors and styles.

-How It Works: Log on and order up a free home try-on kit that has cardboard cut-outs of the actual frames.
-Once you've picked the ones you like, you can upload your prescription and order your glasses.
+How It Works: Make your frame selection and then upload your prescription and order your glasses.
 Just select "blue light lenses" ($49) when you get to the proper point during checkout!

-Cost: Base frames are $95 each (five styles and three colors to choose from), and each base can be fit with different top frames for $24.95 each (up to ten different colors and styles).
+Cost: Base frames are $60 each (five styles and six colors to choose from), and each base can be fit with different top frames for $25 each (up to ten different colors and styles).

 Why You'll Love Them: The kids can get multiple looks without having to have multiple pairs and for every pair purchase, a pair is donated to a kid in need.